Shot-Up/Web-Scrapping-using-ChatGPT/Readme.txt

 This is a small way to scrap information from a webpage using AI.
 This process will automate the webscracping process and will save you a lot of time.
+Save the whole website in a HTML file format.
 Change the class tags according to your website.

 Download the webpage you want to scrap from.